OpenIPC/openipc.github.io/trademark.md

 ### Who can obtain the right to labelling

-Equipment manufacturers (OEM/ODM):
+- **Equipment manufacturers (OEM/ODM)**
   - After confirming the compatibility of a specific model (or series) through the verification programme.
   - For the OpenIPC Ready label, successful completion of automated tests is sufficient.
   - For the OpenIPC Inside label, a security audit must also be passed and a license agreement for preinstalling OpenIPC signed.

-Assemblers and integrators:
+- **Assemblers and integrators**
   - Provided they use certified components and do not critically alter the reference OpenIPC firmware.
   - Labelling can only be applied to the final product, not individual modules.

-Retailers and distributors:
+- **Retailers and distributors**
   - Only for reselling devices already certified by the manufacturer.
   - Cannot apply labels independently without the owner's consent.

 ### Who is prohibited from use

 - Projects using OpenIPC forks without explicit approval.
 - Devices containing proprietary modules that are not disclosed in SBOM.
 - Any products that may give the impression of official OpenIPC support but have not passed verification.